8:30 Cryosphere Coordination Meeting

 16:00 Case Study from India on 25 Years Renewable Energy Projects

 The Brahma Kumaris, a worldwide spiritual organization headquartered in India, integrates clean technologies into their daily life to combat environmental degradation and create hope for the future.
 They aim to inspire humanity to rise to the challenge by promoting spirituality and ethics alongside renewable energies.
-Their R&D projects “India One”, a 1 MW solar thermal power plant and novel solar cooking systems, plus an innovative biogas plant highlight the fusion of awareness and technology.
+Their research and development project India One, a 1 MW solar thermal power plant and novel solar cooking systems, plus an innovative biogas plant, highlight the fusion of awareness and technology.
 Training in solar applications is given free of charge to accelerate climate action.

 Brahma Kumaris

-18:00 State Obligations in the Context of Climate Change as they arise from the UN Convention on the Law of the Sea
+18:00 State Obligations in the Context of Climate Change as They Arise from the UN Convention on the Law of the Sea

-Climate change has entered international court rooms, including the European Court of Human Rights, the Inter-American Court of Human Rights, the International Court of Justice and the International Tribunal for the Law of the Sea.
+Climate change has entered international court rooms – including the European Court of Human Rights, the Inter-American Court of Human Rights, the International Court of Justice, and the International Tribunal for the Law of the Sea.
 The International Tribunal for the Law of the Sea (ITLOS) delivered its much-anticipated, unanimous advisory opinion on 21 May 2024.
 This landmark ruling is not legally binding yet nevertheless significant for the development of international environmental law, and the obligation of States under the law of the sea and the international climate change.
 This side event will explain the legal developments and how they can be integrated with scientific research.

 Durham University, UK